theo-armour/ucsf2/pookeepon-go/README.md

 Can we somehow spread out your innards over the artist's mixing tray, and have this palette give rise to new works of art?

+***

+And it's free.
+And works on your phone or tablet.

+Nothing to download or install.

+It just works.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

 * To create 3D tools for anatomy visualization that beginner coders can use
 * To create 3D anatomy software tools that could be useful at hackathons, maker fairs and tech shops
+* To build everything as free, open source software

 ### Vision